He has produced 6-4 records in each of his first two seasons as the head coach for the Cowboys.

 Burleson, a native of Clyde, was a four-year letterman and three-time all-conference selection and team captain at HSU.
 He won three league titles for the Cowboys.
 He took over the starting center job midway through his freshman campaign and started the rest of his career.

-In 2010 he was named as one of the five offensive linemen on the 20-year Anniversary team.
+In 2010, he was named as one of the five offensive linemen on the 20-year anniversary team at Hardin-Simmons

 He also excelled in the classroom.
 He was a four-time academic all-ASC selection and graduated Magna Cum Laude from HSU.